De-Bola/oreo.io/README.md

 # oreo.io
-this repo was created ages ago.\n now is time to re-purpose it\n this repo has files from \n # IEE1730 course on
+this repo was created ages ago.

+now is time to re-purpose it

+this repo has files from

+## IEE1730

-# HW & SW Aspets of MCUs
+### HW & SW Aspets of MCUs